-Central America has suffered from a lot of criminal activity throughout its history.
-Starting in the late 70s, in an era of revolutions and civil wars, it evolved into one of the most pressing crises during the last few decades.
+The region of Central America has suffered under a lot of criminal activity throughout their history.
+Starting from the revolutions and civil wars in the late 70s it evolved into becoming one of the most pressing crises in the last few decades.
 Central America is composed of the following states: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama.
-The region has been facing major security problems, such as excessive crime rates, poverty issues, unstable governments or oppression against the lower-class people.
-With the continuously growing influence of Drug Trafficking Organizations (DTOs) and gangs and their ruthless behavior towards the population of Central America, the situation has only aggravated in the last few years.
+The region has been facing major security issues such as an excessive crime rate, poverty issues, an unstable government or oppression against the lower classed citizens.
+With the continuously growing influence of Drug Trafficking Organizations (DTOs) and gangs and their ruthlessness towards the population of Central America, the situation has only aggravated in the last few years.
 Violence and insecurity have left the population, which is constantly plagued by social inequality and unemployment, in a state of despair and hopelessness, which is further explainable due to the understaffed and unprofessional police forces in these areas but also the lack of a competent and incorruptible government.
-Having a homicide rate of more than 50 killings per 100.000 residents, the governments of these countries strive for solutions to their problems.
-Since states in Central America lack the resources to provide their citizens with the appropriate protection and guarantee their safety, they have to rely on the aid of other nations and organizations, such as the United States or the UN.
+Having a homicide rate of more than 50 homicides per 100.000 residents, the governments of the region strive for solutions on their crisis.
+Since the countries in Central America lack the resources though to provide their citizens with the appropriate protection and guarantee their safety, they have to rely on the aid of other nations such as the United States or the UN.